pio-o-connell/Individual/README.md

 ## Fonts

 Similar to colour, the font should be easy to read.
-Three different fonts were needed; titles, body, and quotes.
+Thus one font is only necessary ; titles, body, and quotes.
 These were implemnted through [Google Fonts](https://fonts.google.com) using a direct import code within the style.css file.

 /* Google fonts import */